zapman449/monitorama_2016_notes/Tue03__CHICKEN.and.WAFFLES.Identifying.and.Handling.Malice__by_Eron.Nicholson.and.Noah.Lorang.md

     * Proxy mode waffles:
         * all traffic to waffles, and trust goes in.
         * Challenge unknown/untrusted.
-    * WAFFLES lives on their own network, and traffic via BGP
+    * WAFFLES lives on its own network, and traffic via BGP
     * Limited access to PROD
     * BGP Flowspecs allow us to send specific flows of traffic to WAFFLES in real time.